 Facial care is very easy to do from home and there are several things around you that you can use to exfoliate, moisturise and cleanse the skin.
 I will share with you a few natural skin care recipes that you can make from items in your kitchen.

 First - some skin care tips

 - If you have oily skin, cleanse your face with fruit acids like lime or lemon water.
-Leaving lime or lemon juice on skin for 5 minutes then rinsing with warm water will leave skin looking fresh and younger.
+Leaving lime or lemon juice on the skin for 5 minutes then rinsing with warm water will leave skin looking fresh and younger.

 - If you have dry skin massage some mayonnaise into your skin after cleansing.

 - For dry or combination skin massage a little olive oil into your skin after cleansing